nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 # 2. Secure Subsystems versus Operations
-Following <a href="#table-secure-subsystem-vs-operations">Secure Subsystems vs Opertions table</a> summarizes the Operations supported per Secure Subsystem and supported by the SMW Library.
+Following <a href="#table-secure-subsystem-vs-operations">Secure Subsystems vs Operations table</a> summarizes the Operations supported per Secure Subsystem and supported by the SMW Library.

 <table>